G Mystery #1 Piano Scale

 Piano Tips

 The G Mystery #1 scale contains 6 notes (G, Ab, B, Db, Eb, F).
-Use the interactive piano diagram above to explore this scale on Piano.
+Use the interactive fretboard diagram above to explore each shape and pattern on Piano.
+Practice ascending and descending from the root note to learn the sound of this scale.

 Explore G Mystery #1 Further